nilmtk/nilm_metadata/README.md

 NILM METADATA
 =============

-NILM Metadata (where `NILM' stands for `non-instrusive load monitoring') is a metadata framework for describing appliances, meters, measurements, buildings and datasets.
+NILM Metadata (where 'NILM' stands for 'non-instrusive load monitoring') is a metadata framework for describing appliances, meters, measurements, buildings and datasets.